batu92k/Embedded_DES_Module/README.md

 ### About

-- This repository includes an implementation of DES algorithm in C language in order to use in Embedded Systems and an example program about using DES module on STM32F407 microcontroller
+- This repository includes an implementation of DES algorithm in C language in order to use in Embedded Systems and an example KEIL project about using DES module on STM32F407 microcontroller
 - The DES module within repository, can encrypt and decrypt data sets in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) modes

 ### Useful Source